Contributors from members of the Copper team

 First, you should make sure they’re interested in your product.
 This might seem obvious, but checking whether a lead has actually shown intent to purchase your products is an important way to qualify them.

 Look at their behavior on your website to figure this out.
 What are your leads looking at?
 What are they signing up for?
-If it’s free e-books or webinars, then they’re potentially interested in your product and content.
+If they're finding free e-books or webinars, then brand awareness has been raised and they’re potentially interested in your product and content.

 But if your lead is looking at your pricing pages, product demos, and testimonials from current clients… you could be on to a hot lead.